RedisTimeSeries/RedisTimeSeries/docs/commands.md

 - Retention time, in milliseconds, for the time-series.
 - Number of Memory Chunks used for the time-series.
 - Maximum Number of samples per Memory Chunk.
-- A nested array of key-value pairs that represent metadata labels of the time-series.
+- A nested array of label-value pairs that represent metadata labels of the time-series.
 - A nested array of compaction Rules of the time-series.

 #### `TS.INFO` Example